core-wg/oscore/draft-ietf-core-object-security.md

 {: #fig-stack title="Abstract Layering of CoAP with OSCORE" artwork-align="center"}

 OSCORE works in very constrained nodes and networks, thanks to its small message size and the restricted code and memory requirements in addition to what is required by CoAP.
 Examples of the use of OSCORE are given in {{examples}}.
 OSCORE does not depend on underlying layers, and can be used anywhere where CoAP or HTTP can be used, including non-IP transports (e.g., {{I-D.bormann-6lo-coap-802-15-ie}}).
+OSCORE may be used together with (D)TLS over one or more hops in the end-to-end path, e.g. with HTTPs in one hop and with plain CoAP in another hop.

 An extension of OSCORE may also be used to protect group communication for CoAP {{I-D.tiloca-core-multicast-oscoap}}.
 The use of OSCORE does not affect the URI scheme and OSCORE can therefore be used with any URI scheme defined for CoAP or HTTP.
 The application decides the conditions for which OSCORE is required.

 OSCORE uses pre-shared keys which may have been established out-of-band or with a key establishment protocol (see {{context-derivation}}).
 The technical solution builds on CBOR Object Signing and Encryption (COSE) {{RFC8152}}, providing end-to-end encryption, integrity, replay protection, and secure binding of response to request.
 A compressed version of COSE is used, as specified in {{compression}}.
 The use of OSCORE is signaled with the new Object-Security CoAP option or HTTP header field, defined in {{option}} and {{http2coap}}.
 The solution transforms a CoAP/HTTP message into an "OSCORE message" before sending, and vice versa after receiving.
 The OSCORE message is a CoAP/HTTP message related to the original message in the following way: the original CoAP/HTTP message is translated to CoAP (if not already in CoAP) and protected in a COSE object.
 The encrypted message fields of this COSE object are transported in the CoAP payload/HTTP body of the OSCORE message, and the Object-Security option/header field is included in the message.
 A sketch of an OSCORE message exchange in the case of the original message being CoAP is provided in {{fig-sketch}}).